Uutisraivaaja Media Innovation Challenge

 I want to participate in the Uutisraivaaja Media Innovation Challenge.
 What do I need to do?

-Read all the materials on this website and fill in the electronic application form.
-Submit it by April 12, 2023 at noon Finland time.
+Read all the materials on this website and fill in the application form.

 What makes a good application?